In the case of Oracle Corporation (NYSE: ORCL), what's next? - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Nov 15 when BOSKIN MICHAEL J sold 90,000 shares for $80.08 per share.
 The transaction valued at 7,206,786 led to the insider holds 82,607 shares of the business.

 Screven Edward sold 200,000 shares of ORCL for $14,979,200 on Oct 27.
 The Chief Corporate Architect now owns 2,543,033 shares after completing the transaction at $74.90 per share.
 On Jun 29, another insider, Screven Edward, who serves as the Chief Corporate Architect of the company, sold 419,174 shares for $69.22 each.
 As a result, the insider received 29,015,224 and left with 2,492,613 shares of the company.